fatgigi/Recreational-events-Recommendation-Web/README.md

 # Recreational-events-Recommendation-Web

-This project is a personalization based recommendation engine for recreational events.
+This project is a personalization based recommendation engine for recreational events

-What the project basically does is to use the user's geolocations to search and recommend recreational activities for people to participate.
+What the project basically does is to use the user's geolocations to search and recommend recreational activities for people to participate

-The backend includes a Java service which has 5 servlets, including the functionalities of search, recommendation, set and unset favorite events and login and logout.
+The backend includes a Java service which has 5 servlets, including the functionalities of search, recommendation, set and unset favorite events and login and logout

-Applied the polymophism and factory pattern to build the DB connection interface, such that either MySQL or MongoDB connection can be built on the fly.

-The data comes from the [TicketMaster API](https://developer.ticketmaster.com/).
+The data comes from the [TicketMaster API](https://developer.ticketmaster.com/)

 ### App Walkthrough GIF